 But hold on!
 Art still has to be something definable, right?
 Isn’t there something that it alone does especially well?
 It’s very possible that art hasn’t really gone away, but that a new definition is necessary.
 Say for example that art is something made by artists.
 I’ve heard that definition used more than a few times.
 That theory, by default, ascribes special abilities to artists that non-artists don’t have, sort of like a starting point guard in the NBA say, or a chess grandmaster.
 But if only some people can make art, and not others, then we might as well pretend that the last 150 years of art history never happened – when Marcel Duchamp said he was ‘Anti-retinal’, and that he ‘-unlearned to draw.
 I had to forget with my hand’, he was speaking as one of the most famous and influential artists of the 20th century.
 And when Joseph Beuys said that ‘Everyone is an artist’, he similarly echoed a sentiment that specialization in a field called art was a thing of the past.
 Tearing down the ‘myth of the artist’ was talked about from the minute I got to art school, and that ‘myth’ entailed certain people ciphering the cosmos in a way that other people couldn’t.
 Artistic training by that time had long ago jettisoned teaching traditional skills and calling the results art - it was all about ideas, not objects, and it very much remains so today.

 One more try: art is something intentional.
 That is, if I have chickens in my back yard, and I say that they are art, that makes them art.
 My neighbor’s chickens, on the other hand, are just chickens.
-Intention in this definition operates a bit like a magic-wand; simply by waving it over something, art appears.
-Andy Warhol’s Brillo box is an example of this in action, a replica of something put into a gallery context, which then becomes art.
-But what’s interesting about Warhol’s piece is that it sees the distance between art and life as an artificial one, a distance which summarily collapsed.
-Duchamp’s urinal from 1917 posits much the same idea.
-Everything has the potential to be art, these pieces say, and if that’s so, then we’re back where we started from; everything essentially is.
+My intention in this definition magically conveys certain specific chickens into an art world context, where they are seen in a different way entirely.
+Andy Warhol’s Brillo box is an example of this in action; a nearly exact replica of something from any nearby supermarket, which when put into a gallery context becomes art.
+But what’s interesting about Warhol’s piece is that it sees the distance between art and life as an artificial one, a distance that has, in the minds of many, summarily collapsed.
+Warhol, maybe more than any other artist, was able to illuminate the invisible membrane that separated the World from the Art world, and deftly point towards the door.
+Duchamp’s urinal from 1917 pokes holes in the same imagined barrier.
+Everything has the potential to be art these pieces say, in the art world, though outside of it, not so much.
+But pretty quickly the inside/outside dichotomy really becomes untenable: can we reasonably say that things outside that membrane are not art?
+And if there’s no distinction between the two, then we’re back where we started from; everything essentially is art.
 And yes, ‘Potential’ is different than an actual piece (rocks in a quarry aren’t St. Peter’s cathedral), but it’s now understood that those rocks could be St. Peter’s cathedral, and spending time convincing people that this is so is time wasted - a hundred or so years into this, we get to skip that part.

 By now of course, most of us accept that absolutely everyone, just by breathing air, has the ability to be an artist.
 In fact, the word ‘ability’ here really becomes a meaningless distraction – every single person, by whatever means they so choose, can call whatever they do art.
 The only bar to entry in becoming an artist is simply to say you are one, and bam, the thing is done.
 Trying doing that to become an astronaut, or an air traffic controller.
 The slightly tragic irony of this is the fact that so many young people spend so much money on a brand name art education – The Neo-New sure loves those Yale kids and UCLA kids and Columbia kids, and Bard kids – apparently the lack of any clear definition of ‘good’ has meant that the pedigree itself has become in some ways a replacement part.